SJMdev/ECS2/README.md

 # The gist of it.
 The system currently uses SDL for constructing a window.
 I may / may not want to switch to GLFW , which at least does not hijack my logprinting.
 The Vec3f, Vec4f, Mat3 and Mat4 implementations strongly resemble those of Doom 3.
 I am unsure whether or not they are meritous, as the way they allow access to their public data members through memory addresses is (very) error-prone.

+# What are we currently doing?
+I found some problems w.r.t openGL being  column-major. it explains a lot that I had trouble simply translating the cat.
+I should first figure this out, and then continue from there.
+I am as of now unsure whether or not the perspective projection works.

+Maybe we need to switch to column major.
+I am not sure yet.
+We fixed the perspective projection.
+We use a current z of 0->-1.
+The cat is now projected at somewhere around z =0.
+We thus want to shift our frustrum i guess (or translate the cat).

 # TODO: